 5.7.
 The Buyer will upon taking delivery of the Goods, be required to sign a “Clearance to discharge bulk product delivery” form before delivery commences and shall at all times provide sufficient supervision by duly authorised and trained personnel to ensure the delivery of Goods is completed in safe and secure conditions and with no risk of harm or any health and safety risk to any of the Seller’s employees, staff or other personnel.

 5.8.
-Where the Goods are to be delivered in instalments, each delivery shall constitute a separate contract and failure by the Seller to deliver any one or more of the instalments in accordance with these terms or any claim by the Buyer in respect of any one or more instalments, shall not entitle the Buyer to treat the Contract as a whole, as repudiated.
+Where the Goods are to be delivered in installments, each delivery shall constitute a separate contract and failure by the Seller to deliver any one or more of the installments in accordance with these terms or any claim by the Buyer in respect of any one or more installments, shall not entitle the Buyer to treat the Contract as a whole, as repudiated.

 5.9.
 If the Buyer fails to take delivery of the Goods or fails to give the Seller adequate instructions for delivery then, without prejudice to any other right or remedy available to the Seller, the Seller may: